jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

 * "Fetch w/ await (Non-Parallel)" takes about 8 seconds to complete.
 You will see the items show up one at a time in the list box.

-* "Fetch w/ Task (Parallel)" takes 1 second to complete.
+* "Fetch w/ Task (Parallel)" takes less than 1 second to complete.
 All items show at the same time.

-* "Fetch w/ Channel (Parallel)" takes 1 second to complete.
+* "Fetch w/ Channel (Parallel)" takes less than 1 second to complete.
 All items show at the same time.

 * "Fetch w/ ForEachAsync (Parallel)" throws an invalid operation exception.
 (This is what we are here to fix).